-Italy in two weeks: Venice, Florence, Tuscany, Rome, Cinque Terre and the Amalfi cost.
-Find out the best destinations Italy can offer you if you can count on two weeks to explore it.
+How to visit Italy in two weeks: Venice, Florence, Tuscany, Rome, Cinque Terre and the Amalfi cost.
+Find out the best destinations to visit if you can count on two weeks in Italy.

 Two weeks in Italy are probably the minimum time needed to give you a fair view and feeling about this wonderful country: you should be able to see many of Italy highlights and spend a decent time in each one of them.